An examination of the structural inequalities and anti-democratic nature of the United States government

 Some states bar people from voting if they do not have a street address.
 Many Indigenous reservations and other rural areas do not have street addresses.
 The Navajo Nation (spanning Utah, New Mexico and Arizona) has 50,000 unaddressed homes and businesses, creating complications for hundreds of thousands of people.
 A federal court in 2020 found that only 18% of Native American registered voters in Arizona have home mail service.

 Inadequate voting options

 Michigan banned companies from offering free or discounted rides to voting locations and barred advocacy groups from paying for such rides.
-In Georgia, state police are accused of stopping vehicles shuttling Black voters to polls, and elderly Black voters were ordered off a voting bus shuttle.
+In Georgia, state police stopped vehicles shuttling Black voters to polls, ordering elderly Black voters off a voting bus shuttle.

-Georgia, Texas, Oklahoma and other states have limited the number of sites where mail ballots can be dropped off, and/or limited the hours during which these sites operate.
+Georgia, Texas, Oklahoma and other states have limited the number of sites where mail ballots can be dropped off and the hours during which these sites operate.
 Signature challenges for mail ballots are also common.
-Signatures deemed to be “mismatched” by election officials often are arbitrary, disproportionately void minority votes, and disenfranchise seniors, women, and many citizens of every age.
+Signatures deemed to be “mismatched” by election officials often are arbitrary, disproportionately void minority votes and disenfranchise seniors, women and many citizens of every age.
 Voting another’s ballot is a rarity and a felony, so signature checks should have a pro-inclusion bias.
 Yet that is not the case.
 An Ohio lawsuit maintained that 97% of voters rejected were likely to be wrongly disenfranchised.
-Bills imposing new signature match requirements are pending in CT, PA and SC.
+Bills imposing new signature match requirements are pending in Connecticut, Pennsylvania and South Carolina.

 There are many other ways in which states make it difficult to vote.
 Some polling places have long lines but nowhere to rest while waiting.
 Others chronically run out of ballots or ballot machines or have an insufficient number of pens to mark the ballots or not enough tables for people to stand at to mark their ballots.